 11. Meningococcal vaccines.
 (Minimum age: 9mos for MenACWY-D [Menactra], 2mos for MenACWY-CRM [Menveo], 10yrs for serogroup B meningococcal [MenB] vaccines: MenB-4C [Bexsero] and MenB-FHbp [Trumenba])

-• If the 1st dose is given at age 13−15yrs, a booster dose should be given at age 16−18yrs with a minimum interval of at least 8wks between doses.
+− If the 1st dose is given at age 13−15yrs, a booster dose should be given at age 16−18yrs ≥8wks between doses.

-• MenB vaccines: a 2-dose series may be given at clinical discretion to persons 16−23yrs (16−18 preferred) who are not at increased risk.
+− a 2-dose series may be given based on shared clinical decision-making to persons 16−23yrs (16−18 preferred) who are not at increased risk.

 12. Tetanus, diphtheria, and acellular pertussis (Tdap) vaccine.
 (Minimum age: 11yrs for routine vaccination, 7yrs for catch-up)

-• Persons 13−18yrs who have not received Tdap vaccine should receive 1 dose of Tdap followed by Td booster every 10yrs.
+• Persons 13−18yrs who have not received Tdap vaccine should receive 1 dose of Tdap followed by Td or Tdap booster every 10yrs.

 • Persons 7−18yrs not fully immunized with DTaP should receive 1 dose of Tdap as part of the catch-up series (preferably 1st dose).
-Give Td if more doses are needed.
+Give Td or Tdap if more doses are needed.

 • Inadvertent doses of DTaP vaccine:

-− If administered inadvertently at age 7–10yrs, DTaP may count as part of the catch‑up series.
+− If administered inadvertently at age 7–9yrs, DTaP may count as part of the catch‑up series.
 Routine Tdap dose should be given at age 11−12yrs.

-− If administered inadvertently at age 11−18yrs, the dose should be counted as the adolescent Tdap booster.
+− If administered inadvertently at age 10−18yrs, the dose should be counted as the adolescent Tdap booster.